uptane/uptane-standard/uptane-standard.md

 ### Root Metadata {#root_meta}

-The Root metadata distributes the public keys of the top-level Root, Targets, Snapshot, and Timestamp roles, as well as revocations of those keys.
+A repository's Root metadata distributes the public keys of the top-level Root, Targets, Snapshot, and Timestamp roles, as well as revocations of those keys.
 It SHALL contain two attributes:

 * A representation of the public keys for all four roles.
 Each key should have a unique public key identifier.
      * If a Time Server is in use, a representation of the Time Server public key is CONDITIONALLY REQUIRED in Director repository root metadata.